nuxt-community/moment-module/README.md

 ```
 > **Why?**
 >
-> For typescript to be aware of the additions to the nuxt `Context`, the `vue` instance and the `vuex` store, the types need to be merged via [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) by adding `@nuxtjs/moment` to your types.
+> For typescript to be aware of the additions to the `nuxt Context`, the `vue instance` and the `vuex store`, the types need to be merged via [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) by adding `@nuxtjs/moment` to your types.

 ## Configuration